 - Track position, not just presence.
 Mention counts tell you whether engines know your brand exists.
 Position-1 tracking tells you whether they recommend it.
 These are different metrics with different implications for buyer behavior.

-- Benchmark against your direct competitor's position-1 rate, not your own mention count.
+- Benchmark against your direct competitor's position-1 rate.
 Netlify's problem was invisible unless you compared its positioning data to Vercel's.
 In isolation, its numbers looked healthy.

 - Monitor across multiple waves.
 A single snapshot would have told Netlify it was mentioned by all 5 engines.
-Three waves revealed a 0-for-28 structural disadvantage.
+Three waves revealed a 0-for-28 structural disadvantage that eventually cracked.
 Weekly or bi-weekly tracking surfaces patterns that single checks miss entirely.

 - Target the most volatile engine for breakthroughs.
 ChatGPT shows the most week-to-week variation in brand recommendations.
 If you are locked out of position 1 across all engines, ChatGPT may be the first place a breakthrough appears.

 - Invest in the signals that drive position, not just mention.
-As our data on what it takes for startups to outrank category leaders shows, niche positioning, strong documentation, and community reputation are what separate brands that get mentioned from brands that get recommended first.
+Niche positioning, strong documentation, and community reputation are what separate brands that get mentioned from brands that get recommended first.

 Methodology